-To receive full credit for this assignment, you must register for, take, and submit the 10question Plagiarism Certification Test, and then submit the certificate of completion to the Turnitin assignment on eCourses.
+To receive full credit for this assignment, you must register for, take, and submit the 10- question Plagiarism Certification Test, and then submit the certificate of completion to the Turnitin assignment on eCourses.
 You may retake the test as many times as necessary, and you should budget at least one hour of time to ensure that you will successfully complete the assignment.
-This assignment is due on November 11th at 11:59 PM, but can be completed after the due date for partial credit.
 Click here if the link did not work: https://plagiarism.iu.edu/mainLogin.php?action=register&testLevel=UG.